pug-php/pug-assets/README.md

 Manage your assets and third-party transpiler (less, stylus, coffee, babel, etc.) and allow you to concat and/or minify them in production environment.

 ## Install
+First you need composer if you have'nt yet: https://getcomposer.org/download/

-In the root directory of your Symfony project, open a terminal and enter:
+Then in the root directory of your project, open a terminal and enter:
 ```shell
 composer require pug-php/pug-assets
 ```